django-cms/django-cms/docs/how_to/menus.rst

 ``visible=True``
   Whether or not this menu item should be visible

-Additionally, each :class:`NavigationNode` provides a number of methods which are detailed in the :class:`NavigationNode <menus.base.NavigationNode>` API references.
+Additionally, each :class:`menus.base.NavigationNode` provides a number of methods which are detailed in the :class:`NavigationNode <menus.base.NavigationNode>` API references.